How To Grow Poblano Peppers From Seed To Harvest

 Growing pepper plants under a grow light.

-Once 50% of your seeds have sprouted, remove them from the heating mat, remove the humidity dome, and place them under lighting.
+Once the seeds have sprouted, remove them from the heating mat, take off the humidity dome, and place them under lighting.
 The ideal distance from your grow lights will depend on the type of light and its power output.
 Look to the manufacturer’s recommended hanging height.

-The lights should be on for 14-16 hours per day, and off the rest of the day.
-If your seedlings appear stressed (curling leaves or burnt edges), move the lights farther from the lights.
+Keep the lights on for 14-16 hours per day, and off the rest of the day.
+If your seedlings appear stressed (curling leaves or burnt edges), move the lights farther from the plants.
 If they are tall and lanky, move the lights a bit closer.

 Once your seedlings are under grow lights, provide a gentle breeze with a fan or an open window.
 This helps develop sturdy stems as the young plants begin to grow.
 Also, try to keep the ambient temperature between 70-80°F during the daytime.